substance/writer-old/README.md

 writer.deleteAnnotation("entity_reference_25");
 ```

-*Note: This only works for valid Node Selections.
-That means that if you have a selection within a container that spans over multiple text nodes `createAnnotation` will throw an exception.*
+*Note: This only works for valid Text Selections.
+That means that if you have a selection within a container that spans over multiple text nodes or other things `createAnnotation` will throw an exception.*

 ## Selection API